Tokyo DisneySea Guide: The Best DisneySea Rides and How to Plan 1-Day Itinerary

 Where else have I been in Japan?
 Check out the whole section.

-1. The best DisneySea rides: My review
+The Best DisneySea Rides: My review

-DisneySea is like Disneyland’s cooler, more mature sibling.
+DisneySea is like Tokyo Disneyland’s cooler, more mature sibling.
 It’s got the magic and the fun (and nostalgia!), but with a touch of sophistication and even history and education—my favorites!
 DisneySea has over 30 rides and attractions, and unless you’re attempting to see every last one of them, you can do it all comfortably in one day.
 Below are some of the ones that stood out to me the most.

 Here is my ranking for the best DisneySea rides: